-- 4. Prescriber clinical champion (MD, DO, PA, or NP) signs Attachment D: Standing Order, including the date and an expiration date five years from the date of signature to cover all distribution for five years. - 5.
-Download and complete the Naloxone Distribution Project (NDP) Application from [STATE NALOXONE DISTRIBUTION PROGRAM NAME] .
+- 4. Download and complete the Naloxone Distribution Project (NDP) Application from [STATE NALOXONE DISTRIBUTION PROGRAM NAME] .
 The navigator can be the "authorized person" in the application.
 The maximum order is 2400 kits; however, re-order as many times as needed.
-This step takes about 5 min to complete. - 6.
+This step takes about 5 min to complete. - 5.
 Submit the application to [STATE NALOXONE DISTRIBUTION PROGRAM NAME].
 Email the application, along with the completed form templates, to naloxone@DPBH.ca.gov.
 Please 'cc' [names] on the application.
-They are available to troubleshoot as needed. - a. [contact info] - 7.
-Shipments typically arrive 2-6 weeks following application processing. - 8.
+They are available to troubleshoot as needed. - a. [contact info] - 6.
+Shipments typically arrive 2-6 weeks following application processing. - 7.
 For re-orders, save your completed forms.
 While you must submit a new application for each order (Step 5 above), you can reuse your supporting forms (Step 3 above).